raspberrypilearning/robot-antenna/README.md

 ## Step 0: Setting up your Raspberry Pi

-First you will set up your Raspberry Pi but not connect the micro USB power supply, as right now it needs to be turned off.
-Check that you have all the parts you need to get your Raspberry Pi set up:
+First check that you have all the parts you need to get your Raspberry Pi set up and working.

 - Raspberry Pi
 - Micro USB power adaptor